smalti/gmock-win32/README.md

 - Compiled with Visual Studio 2015 Update3 v140 toolset

 # Version history

+### Version 1.0.2 (12 March 2023)
+- Added support of MOCK_* macrodefines without specifying the argument count in name

 ### Version 1.0.1 (10 March 2023)
 - Added support of delegating calls to a real function